92nqb/bubble-gum-tools/README.md

 # bubble-gum-tools
 tools for working with nested objects

+In works :)